How to Use Twitter to Boost Your Business?

 - Follow people that share a common interest: When you follow someone, they’ll get notified that you’ve chosen them to be part of your community.
 So if they like what they see in your profile, they might choose to follow you back.

 - Find queries that require you can solve: For example, if you own a restaurant, look for tweets that seek suggestions for restaurants in your area.
-This is an easy sell, you can convert these leads immediately with a friendly message or a witty reply.
+This is an easy sell, you can convert these sales leads immediately with a friendly message or a witty reply.

 - Monitor relevant influencers: This is a very effective way of getting more attention to your Twitter profile.
 Make a list of influencers that regularly cater to the kind of crowd that might be interested in your business.